Account

 • Business travel expenses.

-The deadline for filing 2023 year-end tax returns is April 15, 2024.
-Quarterly estimated tax payments in 2024 for small business owners, including rental property owners, will be due:
+The deadline for filing 2024 year-end personal tax returns is April 15, 2025.
+Quarterly estimated tax payments for small business owners, including rental property owners, in 2025 will be due on the following dates:

 Depending on your business structure and whether you have employees or independent contractors helping with property management or other tasks, there may be additional tax deadline considerations.

-The answer depends on whether you report taxes on a cash basis or accrual basis.
-Under the accrual method, you report income and expenses when due and may deduct uncollected rent.
+The answer depends on whether you report taxes on a cash basis or an accrual basis.
+Under the accrual method, you report income and expenses when they are due and may deduct uncollected rent.

 On a cash basis, you report income upon receipt and expenses upon payment.
-As a result, the IRS says you cannot deduct uncollected rent if you are a cash basis taxpayer.
-You may, however, have other deductible expenses related to missed rent payments, such as legal expenses incurred in trying to collect unpaid rents.
+As a result, the IRS says you cannot deduct uncollected rent if you are a cash-basis taxpayer.
+You may, however, have other deductible expenses related to missed rent payments, such as legal expenses incurred in trying to collect unpaid rent.

 Does forming a business entity make taxes easier for landlords?

-Forming an LLC or corporation can minimize the risk that your business earnings will push you into a higher personal income tax bracket.
-In addition, you may take advantage of business-specific tax credits and tax deductions for ordinary and reasonable business expenses not available to individual taxpayers.
-Tax advantages may vary depending on the type of business entity.
-If you have more questions about whether forming a business for your rental property business makes sense, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+Forming an LLC or corporation can provide you with additional opportunities to minimize your personal income taxes.
+Tax advantages vary depending on the type of business entity you select.
+If you have more questions about whether forming an LLC or corporation for your rental property business makes sense, reach out to a Rocket Legal Pro for affordable legal advice.

 If you change your business type in the middle of a tax year while operating your rental property business and earning income, you may need to file two separate tax returns for your business in that year.

-Whether you've been leasing property for decades or a few months, taxes can be confusing.
-The right tax help can help you remain in compliance with changing IRS regulations.
+Whether you’ve been leasing property for decades or a few months, taxes can be confusing.
+The right tax help can assist you in staying compliant with changing IRS regulations.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.